-These annuities have no sales commission or surrender charge, making them less expensive than other types.
+These annuities have no sales commission or surrender charge, making them less expensive than other types of annuities.

 Pros of Annuities

 There are several reasons people choose to pay into annuities as part of their retirement plan.
-They include:
+The upsides of annuities include:

 • Guaranteed and predictable payments: Depending on the annuity, a guaranteed minimum income benefit can be set for a specific number of years or for the buyer’s life.
 Payments may even be made to a buyer’s spouse or other beneficiary in case of death.

 • Tax-deferred growth: Interest earned on annuity deposits is not taxed immediately.
 Annuity owners generally don’t pay taxes on their principal investment; they pay income taxes on the earnings portion in the year they receive payments.

-• Low-stress management: The annuity company uses an annuity formula to figure out how much each payment should be and keep track of account balances.
+• Low-stress management: The annuity company uses an annuity formula to figure out how much each payment should be and to keep track of account balances.
 All the investor has to do is pay into the account during the accumulation phase.

-• No investment limits or required minimum distributions: Unlike an IRA or 401(k), there is no limit to the amount of money that can be invested into an annuity, and there is no specific age that investors must begin taking payments.
+• No investment limits or required minimum distributions: Unlike an IRA or 401(k), there is no limit to the amount of money that can be invested into an annuity.
+Further, there is no specific age at which investors must begin taking payments.

 • Option to bolster other retirement savings: For those closer to retirement, an annuity may be a good option if they’ve maxed out their other retirement savings options and are concerned about having enough money for living expenses.

 Cons of Annuities

 Like any type of investment, annuities come with downsides:

-• Lower interest compared to stocks or bonds: The interest earned by annuities is generally lower than the same money would earn in the stock market or bonds.
+• Lower interest compared to stocks or bonds: The interest earned by annuities is generally lower compared to what investors would earn in the stock market or bonds.

-• Once money is invested in an annuity, it can’t be withdrawn without a penalty.
+• Penalty for early withdrawals: Once money is invested in an annuity, it can’t be withdrawn without a penalty until age 59 ½.